Diagrammatics for Soergel categories: Proofs

 \igc{.4}{noAss.eps}

 where the two vertices are 6-valent in $\Gamma$ with different colors $i+1$ and $i-1$.

-In particular, we may apply the $i$-colored associativity move to any graph $\Gamma$, so long as $i+1$ or $i-1$ is not present in the graph. \end{prop}
+In particular, we may apply the $i$-colored associativity move to any graph $\Gamma$ when $i$ is extremal. \end{prop}

-\begin{proof} We apply induction on the number of colors present in the graph to prove these two propositions simultaneously.
-Both propositions hold when $i$ is the only color in the graph, by (\ref{eqn-associativity}), (\ref{needle}), polynomial slides, and (\ref{needleWithEye}), where the latter is needed because an arbitrary polynomial may be within the eye of the needle.
-The inductive hypothesis then implies, with the previous propositions, that for any graph with fewer colors, we may apply \emph{all} the basic $k$-colored moves, when the graph does not contain either $k-1$ or $k+1$.
-In this case Proposition \ref{prop-onecolor} says that we may reduce the $k$-graph to a simple tree or forest.
-Within each region of $\Gamma$ delineated by the $i$-graph the color $i$ is absent, so there are fewer total colors and we may reduce both the $i-1$-graph and the $i+1$-graph inside this region to a simple tree.
+\begin{proof}[Proof Setup] We apply induction on the set of colors present in the graph to prove these two propositions simultaneously.
+Both propositions hold when $i$ is the only color in the graph, by (\ref{eqn-associativity}), (\ref{needle}), (\ref{holepoly}), where the latter is needed because an arbitrary polynomial may be within the eye of the needle.
+The inductive hypothesis then implies, with the previous propositions, that for any graph with fewer colors, we may apply \emph{all} the weak $k$-colored basic moves for an extremal color $k$.
+In this case Proposition \ref{prop-weakonecolor} says that we may reduce the $k$-graph to a disjoint union of simple trees.
+Within each region of $\Gamma$ delimited by the $i$-graph the color $i$ is absent, so there are fewer total colors and we may reduce both the $i-1$-graph and the $i+1$-graph inside this region to a union of simple trees.
+This application of the inductive hypothesis was the only reason to consider the two propositions together; we now treat them separately. \end{proof}